Rock’s FBI Files: Jim Morrison

-Today, over 40 years after the fact, Jim Morrison was posthumously pardon by Florida’s Clemency Board after being pushed on the matter by outgoing Governor and Board member Charlie Crist.
+More than 50 years after the fact, Jim Morrison was posthumously pardoned by Florida’s Clemency Board after being pushed on the matter by outgoing Governor and Board member Charlie Crist.
 At the hearing, Crist called the convictions a “blot” on the record of an acomplished artist for “something he may or may not have done.”

 But the story actually started before the questionable incident for which he was convicted.